Governing Geoengineering Overview

 It includes two major families of technologies: carbon dioxide removal, to take CO2 out of the atmosphere, and solar radiation modification, to reflect more sunlight back into space, or to allow more infrared radiation from Earth to escape.

 Both aim to limit global temperature rise, and other potentially damaging effects of climate change, to reduce human suffering.

 But each faces a complex mix of risks, costs and benefits, and may have different effects on different communities.
 If geoengineering is to be deployed in a way that minimizes risk, maximizes benefit, and is done so ethically for all people, it will need to be governed.

 C2G2 was created to kickstart a global conversation about what that governance might look like.
 What technologies exactly need to be governed, and how?
 Who needs to be involved in taking these decisions?
 What rules and regulations are needed, both to limit the potential ill effects of geoengineering, and to increase the possibility that it will reduce suffering?

-C2G2 also plans to expand the debate around geoengineering, involving developing countries, international institutions, faith and civil society groups, businesses and journalists, of all genders, from all ethnic, geographical and socio economic backgrounds.
+C2G2 also plans to expand the debate to developing countries, international institutions, faith and civil society groups, businesses and journalists, to people of all genders, from all ethnic, geographical and socio economic backgrounds.